yannickjemmely/Mida/README.md

 Mida is designed to:
 - Trade financial assets such as stocks, forex, crypto or commodities;
-- Operate with any web MetaTrader 4/5 account using only Node.js;
+- Operate with any MetaTrader account using only JavaScript/TypeScript;
 - Automate trading strategies through expert advisors and indicators;
 - Analyze markets and prices through indicators and analysis tools.

 Furthermore, Mida is free and open source.
-Every week there is a live stream on [Twitch](https://www.twitch.tv/vasile_peste) on how to trade and create an expert advisor with Mida.
-The next live stream is scheduled for June 20th.

 ## Disclaimer
 Operating in CFDs/Forex is highly speculative and carries a high level of risk.